datalad-handbook/book/docs/usecases/HCP_dataset.rst

            -d dataset-to-copy-to \
            -t dataset-to-copy-to/130114/T1w/Diffusion

-      Here is how the dataset looks like at the moment:
+      Here is how the dataset that we copied files into looks like at the moment:

       .. runrecord:: _examples/HCP-11
          :language: console